Podzilla/mq-utils-lib/README.md

-# mq-utils-lib
+# podzilla-utils-lib

-## Consuming the `mq-utils-lib` Package
+## Consuming the `podzilla-utils-lib` Package

-To use the shared `mq-utils-lib` in your microservice project, add it as a dependency in your project's `pom.xml`.
+To use the shared `podzilla-utils-lib` in your microservice project, add it as a dependency in your project's `pom.xml`.

 This library is hosted on JitPack, so you also need to add the JitPack repository URL to your `pom.xml`.